ameerkazamhamed/python-tutorials/examples/tkinter/canvas/images/README.md

 ======

 The only image format supported by by `tkinter` worth mentioning is GIF.
-You can either load them from files or embed them in your programs by encoding them in binhex and then setting variables with the binhex data.
+You can either load them from files or embed them in your programs by encoding them in binhex and then setting variables with the binhex data, but don't do that.
+Just create separate files or a single sprite sheet depending on how many you have.
-Which method you use depends on when you want to incur the load time, which almost never would be detectable for small images for games and such.
-Putting them all into binhex will load the fastest because it is only one file that has to be opened instead of several, but if you put all your images into a sprite sheet, which you probably should do, then you are only opening a single file anyway.

 Both methods are show here.